bobbyconnolly/simple-pizza-server/README.md

     ```bash
     npm run dev
     ```
-    - The server should now be running on `localhost` (default port is usually 3000 unless specified otherwise in your project).
+    - The server should now be running on `localhost` (default port is 3333 unless specified otherwise in your project).

 ## Using REST Client to Test Endpoints